 Food and Drink

-Last year, it wouldn’t be uncommon to attend a kids party (or an adult party) with bowls of chips, communal salsa, a large veggie tray, and other shared food items.
+In 2019 and earlier, it wouldn’t be uncommon to attend a kids party (or an adult party) with bowls of chips, communal salsa, a large veggie tray, and other shared food items.

 And while that was so nice and so easy for us parents, we now have to think of ways that we can individualize our food at parties.